Holmes Elementary School

 Children in grades K-1 may borrow 1 book at a time from our library.
 Students in grades 2-5 may borrow as many books as their grade level.
 For example, a student in grade 3 may borrow up to 3 books.
 Exceptions are made when more books are needed for research projects.

-Please don't hesitate to contact the lmc if you have any questions.
+Please don't hesitate to contact the Library Learning Commons if you have any questions.

 Click on Destiny for online access to our Virtual Library.

 1. Decide if you would like fiction or nonfiction book.

 2. Choose a subject that you would like to read about.

 3. Look for a title that you have heard about.

 4. Look for a book by an author that you know about.

 5. Listen to what your friends say about the books they have read.